-Fats, Oils and Grease (FOG) are food byproducts that can severely damage a facility’s drain line as well as the Eagle River Water and Sanitation District’s (ERWSD) sanitary sewer system.
+Fats, oils and grease (FOG) are food byproducts that can severely damage a facility’s drain line as well as the Eagle River Water & Sanitation District’s sanitary sewer system.
 FOG can collect and eventually harden on the inside of the sewer pipes, and may eventually cause partial or full blockages.

-Blockages can cause backups into homes and businesses and may also cause Sanitary Sewer Overflows (SSOs), dumping raw sewage into streets, streams, lakes, or other public outside locations.
+Blockages can cause backups into homes and businesses and may also cause sanitary sewer overflows, dumping raw sewage into streets, streams, lakes, or other public outside locations.

 FOLLOW THE DOS AND DON’TS OF BEST MANAGEMENT PRACTICES

-- Do throw all solids, including waste food, into the garbage.
+- Do throw all solids, including waste food, into the garbage or compost.

 - Do encourage staff to be conservative about use of FOG in food preparation and serving.